cds-snc/notification-documentation/src/en/send.md

 #### reference (optional)

 An identifier you can create if necessary.
 This reference identifies a single notification or a batch of notifications.
-It must not contain any personal information such as name or postal address.
+It must not contain any personal information such as name or mailing address.
 For example:

 ```json
 "reference": "STRING"